raspberrypi/rpi-eeprom/imager/README.txt

 4. Wait at least 10 seconds

 If successful, the green LED light on the Raspberry Pi will blink rapidly forever.
-An unsuccessful update of the EEPROM is indicated by an alternate blinking pattern corresponding to the specific error.
+An unsuccessful update of the EEPROM is indicated by a different blinking pattern corresponding to the specific error.

 If an HDMI display is attached, then the screen will display green for success